-Nottingham Central Women’s Aid main aim is to help women and their children escape from abusive situations.
+Nottingham Central Women’s Aid main aim is to help women and their children escape safely from abusive situations and rebuild their lives free from fear.

 (All names have been changed to protect identities)